Car Insurance Scams in the UAE – 6 Ways to Avoid Them

-They charge customers a fee for their services, often siting their personal involvement as the reason they got such cheap rates.
+They charge customers a fee for their services, often citing their involvement as the reason they got such cheap rates.
 Then they disappear.
-The customer is left with a policy that does not provide full coverage and will be terminated as soon as the insurance provider realizes that the information on it is false.
+The customer is left with a policy that does not provide full coverage and will be terminated as soon as the insurance provider realizes its information is false.
 Both the company and customers lose out in this situation.
 The only one who benefits is the ghost broker.

-They will offer you their own personal employee discount, and a No Claims Bonus, even if it does not apply to your policy.
+They will offer you their employee discount and a No Claims Bonus, even if it does not apply to your policy.
 These are red flags.
-You should call up the insurance company and ask to speak to the broker.
-If they say they have no one of that name in the company you will know it’s a scammer.
+You should call the insurance company and ask to speak to the broker.
+If they say they have no one of that name in the company, you will know it’s a scammer.

 Cheapest Deals in Car Insurance Scams

-Many customers can attest to the fact that when they enquired about the discounted rates from company agents and comparison website representatives they were told that the discount didn’t apply to their car make and model.
+Many customers can attest that when they enquired about the discounted rates from company agents and comparison website representatives, they were told that the discount didn’t apply to their car make and model.
 So they were given a realistic rate.

 This is not the case with car insurance scams.
-They will insist that the lowest premium rate also applies to the most expensive cars, and only they can get it done.
+They will insist that the lowest premium rate applies to the most expensive cars, and only they can get it done.
 Yes, cheap car insurance is great, and anyone would love to have the lowest rate, but it’s also a red flag that you should look further into.

 Cashing It Out